docarray/docarray/docs/user_guide/storing/docindex.md

 ## Basic Usage

+Let's learn basic capabilities of Document Index with [InMemoryExactNNIndex][docarray.index.backends.in_memory.InMemoryExactNNIndex].
-For this user guide you will use the [InMemoryExactNNIndex][docarray.index.backends.in_memory.InMemoryExactNNIndex] because it doesn't require you to launch a database server.
-Instead, it will store your data locally.
+It's easy because you don't need a database server, instead it saves your data locally.

 !!! note "Using a different vector database"
-    You can easily use Weaviate, Qdrant, or Elasticsearch instead -- they share the same API!
+    You can easily use Weaviate, Qdrant, Redis, Milvus or Elasticsearch instead -- they share the same API!
     To do so, check their respective documentation sections.

-!!! note "InMemory-specific settings"
+!!! note "InMemoryExactNNIndex in more detail"
-    The following sections explain the general concept of Document Index by using `InMemoryExactNNIndex` as an example.
+    The following section only covers the basics of InMemoryExactNNIndex.
-    For InMemory-specific settings, check out the `InMemoryExactNNIndex` documentation [here](index_in_memory.md).
+    For a deeper understanding, please look into its documentation [here](index_in_memory.md).

 ### Define Document Schema and Create Data